 - 2 minutes to read

 When the SpellChecker component finds a word that is not contained in the dictionaries associated with the current culture, the Spelling dialog can be used for making corrections.
-This dialog is invoked when a spell check is started on demand (for example, when the end user clicks a button and calls the SpellChecker.Check method), or the Check Spelling item is selected from the context menu, displayed when the end user right-clicks the incorrect word.
+This dialog is invoked when a spell check is started.

-This dialog enables the end user to do one of the following:
+This dialog enables end-users to do one of the following:

-- Select one of the suggested corrections to replace the misspelled word (once or all occurrences in the text);
+- Select one of the suggested corrections to replace the misspelled word (once, or every time it occurs);

 - Skip the word;